TauGuide/tau-guide-documents/docs/what-is-tauchain-tau.md

 - based on agoras' knowledge market
 - lives on knowledge society-framework Tau
 - an economic system that supports the production, pricing, shipment, and arena (agora), of some knowledge (the knowledge of the text on the web)
-- deeper and more meaningful knowledge than existing static searched based on thesaurus and ML that has no real understanding of the subjects
+- deeper and more meaningful knowledge than existing static searched based on thesaurus and ML that has no real understanding of the subjects<br><br><br>

 ✎[Edit this page on GitHub](https://github.com/TauGuide/tau/blob/master/Content.md)